 Like most other sub-Saharan African countries, Tanzania has a very young population.
-A third of the country’s population are aged 10 to 24, the age most become sexually active.18 An estimated 2% of 15-24 year olds are living with HIV, accounting for 11% of all people living with HIV in Tanzania.
+A third of the country’s population are aged 10-24, the age most become sexually active.22

-Young people engaging in risky sexual behaviour (such as not using condoms), having multiple sexual partners, and first having sex before the age of 15 remain significant challenges in the country response.
+In 2014, an estimated 6% of adolescents (aged 10-19) were living with HIV in Tanzania23 Young people engaging in risky sexual behaviour (such as not using condoms), having multiple sexual partners, and first having sex before the age of 15 remain significant challenges in the country’s HIV response.
 Comprehensive knowledge about HIV is also low – less than half of young people have adequate knowledge.
 However improvements have been made in recent years.
-The percentage of young girls having sex before 15 decreased from 11% to 9%.19 Condom use has also increased, but is still inadequate, with only 34.1% of young men, and 41.5% of young women using a condom in the last year.
+The percentage of young girls having sex before 15 decreased from 11% to 9%.24 Condom use has also increased, but is still inadequate, with only 34.1% of young men, and 41.5% of young women using a condom in the last year.

 Men who have sex with men (MSM) and HIV in Tanzania

-The proportion of HIV infections that arise from sex between men in Tanzania is very low, however MSM are still disproportionately affected by the epidemic, with 22.2% of MSM living with HIV.20
+The proportion of HIV infections that arise from sex between men in Tanzania is very low, however men who have sex with men (sometimes referred to as MSM) are still disproportionately affected by the epidemic, with 25% estimated to be living with HIV.25

-This figure has declined significantly from previous estimates of 42%, however still more has to be done.
-Less than half (42%) of all MSM reported using a condom during their last sexual contact, and only quarter of MSM were reached with some sort of HIV prevention programme.
+Although HIV prevalence has declined significantly from previous estimates of 42% more has to be done.
+In 2014, less than half (45%) of all men who have sex with men reported using a condom during their last sexual contact, and only quarter were reached with some sort of HIV prevention programme.26

 HIV testing and counselling (HTC) in Tanzania

-Over the last decade, Tanzania has increased their efforts to get more people testing for HIV.
-The number of voluntary counselling and testing (VCT) sites in the country has rapidly expanded, there are now 2,137 sites across the country.
-According to the 2010-2011 Malaria and AIDS Indicator Survey, more than 90% of people knew where to get an HIV test.21
+Over the last decade, Tanzania has increased its efforts to get more people testing for HIV.
+The number of voluntary counselling and testing (VCT) sites in the country has rapidly expanded to 2,137.
+According to the 2010-2011 Malaria and AIDS Indicator Survey, more than 90% of people knew where to get an HIV test.27